seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 God, sir, and he hath enough.

 **BASSANIO**
-Thou speak’st it well.
+Thou speak'st it well.
 Go, father, with thy son.
 Take leave of thy old master and inquire
 My lodging out.
 Give him a livery
-More guarded than his fellows’: see it done.
+More guarded than his fellows': see it done.

 **LAUNCELOT**
 Father, in.
 I cannot get a service, no; I have
-ne’er a tongue in my head.
+ne'er a tongue in my head.
 Well, if any man in
 Italy have a fairer table which doth offer to swear
 upon a book, I shall have good fortune.
 Go to,
-here’s a simple line of life: here’s a small trifle
+here's a simple line of life: here's a small trifle
 of wives: alas, fifteen wives is nothing! eleven
 widows and nine maids is a simple coming-in for one
-man: and then to ’scape drowning thrice, and to be
+man: and then to 'scape drowning thrice, and to be
 in peril of my life with the edge of a feather-bed;
 here are simple scapes.
 Well, if Fortune be a
-woman, she’s a good wench for this gear.
+woman, she's a good wench for this gear.
 Father,
-come; I’ll take my leave of the Jew in the twinkling of an eye.
+come; I'll take my leave of the Jew in the twinkling of an eye.

 *Exeunt Launcelot and Old Gobbo*

 **BASSANIO**
 I pray thee, good Leonardo, think on this:
-These things being bought and orderly bestow’d,
+These things being bought and orderly bestow'd,
 Return in haste, for I do feast to-night
-My best-esteem’d acquaintance: hie thee, go.
+My best-esteem'd acquaintance: hie thee, go.

 **LEONARDO**
 My best endeavours shall be done herein.